wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 ### Configuring the Unified PIN Keyboard

-To cover the typical PIN code use-cases efficiently, the PIN keyboard should be configurable with at least the following attributes:
+To cover the typical use-cases efficiently, the unified PIN keyboard should be configurable with at least the following attributes:

-- **The URI** - Basically the URI address that will be used for sending the signed request to using a HTTP client of your choice.
+- **The URI Address** - Basically the service location that will be called while sending the signed request using an HTTP client of your choice.
+We use `uri` variable in the example.
-- **The URI ID** - *Be very careful here!* In the examples below, we use a value of `uriId` for this value.
-While it is remarkably similar to the end of an actual URI (we use `uri` variable in the example), this value is in fact an arbitrarily chosen constant that the client and server must agree on beforehand for a particular server-side operation represented.
+- **The URI ID** - Identifier of the URI / service. **Be very careful here!** In the examples below, we use a value of `uriId` for this value.
+While it is remarkably similar to the end of an actual URI (`uri`), this value is in fact an arbitrarily chosen constant that the client and server must agree on beforehand for a particular server-side operation represented.
 You need to ask your server developer for the exact value.
 - **The HTTP request data** - This is basically the data that will be signed.
 For the `POST` requests (that are the most common in the case of transaction signing), this value represents simply the HTTP request body bytes.
 - **The HTTP method** - (Optional) The HTTP method to be used for the call.
 For the most cases, the calls should be made via the `POST` value and hence the `POST` value should be the default.
 - **The HTTP headers** - (Optional) Value of any other HTTP headers you need to use when calling your service.

 ### Checking the Activation Status

 We covered a similar use-case earlier in the context of the new activation flow.
-However, you should also check for the activation status before every attempt to use the transaction signing, since the activation might have been blocked or removed on the server side.
+However, you should also check for the activation status before every attempt to use the transaction signing since the activation might have been blocked or removed on the server side.

-In case you check the activation status and the result is anything else than `.active`, you should cancel the transaction signing flow and redirect the user to the appropriate alternate flow, such as new activation wizard, unblocking tutorial, etc.
+In case you check the activation status and the result is anything else than `.active`, you should cancel the transaction signing flow and redirect the user to the appropriate alternate flow, such as a new activation wizard, unblocking tutorial, etc.

 For the `.active` status, you should check if the number of failed attempts is greater than zero and show the UI for the number of remaining attempts in such case.
 The outline of the logic is the following: